 We do not have a general CV submission process for agencies that are not on our preferred list.

 What do I do if I suspect a fraudulent source is offering me a job at Amazon?

-Please be cautious of common scams that offer unauthorized Amazon employment opportunities.
-Our recruiters who contact candidates — whether it be via text, call, or email—will never ask for banking information, or request an enrollment fee.
+Please be cautious of scams that offer unauthorized Amazon employment opportunities.
+Our recruiters who contact candidates—whether via text, call, or email—will never ask for banking information or request an enrollment fee.
 We encourage those who think they may have been contacted by a fraudulent source offering a job on behalf of Amazon to report it via http://www.amazondelivers.jobs/contactus.
 We actively investigate reported employment scams, and as a result, dozens of fraudulent recruiting websites have been taken down.

 Where can I learn about opportunities for students?

 Please visit amazon.jobs to learn more about opportunities for students and new graduates.
 For questions about applying and interviewing at Amazon outside of Student Programs, please refer to the Amazon.jobs career site FAQs.

 What roles does Amazon recruit students for?

 We recruit and hire undergraduate and graduate students, as well as recent graduates, for internship and full-time opportunities across all lines of business (e.g., Amazon Studios, Prime Video, Amazon Web Services (AWS), Consumer, Devices and Services, Human Resources, Operations, etc.).
 Roles include: software development engineers, support engineers, product managers, operations managers, applied scientists, vendor managers, financial analysts, and more.

 We recruit for internships and full-time roles in more than 40 countries across the Americas, Asia, Australia, Europe, the Middle East, and Africa.